 No doubt about it, air conditioning goes a long way to make Ottawa’s hot summer days more bearable.
 But that deliciously cool AC can seriously hike up your utility bills – and your carbon footprint.

 So what’s a conscientious consumer to do?
-Simple: Set your air conditioning at the best temperature for comfort and energy efficiency.
+Simple: Set your central air conditioning at the best temperature for comfort and energy efficiency.
 And follow our tips to save money on electricity.

 1. Set air conditioning at 25.5° (or above)

 Why is this the best temperature for air conditioning?
 It’s the right amount to take the edge off the heat, making your home temperature moderate, rather than chilly.

 In spite of your good intentions, you or your household members might find air conditioning set at 25.5° a bit too high for comfort.
 Don’t give up on your energy-saving goal; adjust the temperature downward, just one degree at a time, till you find a setting you can live with.

 3. Adjust the temperature while you’re away

 When you plan to be away from home for more than an hour or so, raise the setting a few degrees.
 (Don’t shut off the AC completely, or it will gobble even more energy to cool your house down once you return.)